10secondsofcode/10secondsofcode/Ref/Notes.md

 Unfamiliar with the terms asynchronous or synchronous.
 Unable to articulate performance implications or the relationship between asynchronous code and UI code.

+What is Big O notation, and why is it useful?
+What is the DOM?
+What is the event loop?
+What is a closure?
+How does prototypal inheritance work, and how is it different from classical inheritance? (this is not a useful question IMO, but a lot of people like to ask it)
+How does this work?
+What is event bubbling and how does it work? (this is also a bad question IMO, but a lot of people like to ask it too) Describe a few ways to communicate between a server and a client.
+Describe how a few network protocols work at a high level (IP, TCP, HTTP/S/2, UDP, RTC, DNS, etc.)
+What is REST, and why do people use it?
+My website is slow.
+Walk me through diagnosing and fixing it.
+What are some performance optimizations people use, and when should they be used?
+What frameworks have you used?
+What are the pros and cons of each?
+Why do people use frameworks?
+What kinds of problems do frameworks solve?

 # HTML Questions

 Answers to [Front-end Job Interview Questions - HTML Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions/blob/master/questions/html-questions.md).
 Pull requests for suggestions and corrections are welcome!